 If you're working in IT, no doubt by now you have likely heard in the last week of Meltdown and Spectre affecting modern computers.
-In fact as I am preparing this article, I have an urgent System Update popup that I cannot dismiss, and I'm sure it's related to the chip flaw.
-According to the article Kernel-memory-leaking Intel processor design flaw forces Linux, Windows redesign there are expected performance hit.
+In fact, as I am preparing this article, I have an urgent System Update popup that I cannot dismiss, and I'm sure it's related to the chip flaw.
+According to the article Kernel-memory-leaking Intel processor design flaw forces Linux and Windows redesign, there are expected performance hits.
 The effects are still being benchmarked, but we already see with some of our SAP monitoring that it is likely already having an impact.
 We know from past work that Patches can Fix or Break SAP Performance.
 Let's dig deeper.

 Expected Performance Hit

-Per article cited above "a fundamental design flaw in Intel's processor chips has forced a significant redesign of the Linux and Windows kernels to defang the chip-level security bug.....these updates to both Linux and Windows will incur a performance hit on Intel products.
-The effects are still being benchmarked, however we're looking at a ballpark figure of five to 30 per cent slow down, depending on the task and the processor model".
+As per the article cited above "a fundamental design flaw in Intel's processor chips has forced a significant redesign of the Linux and Windows kernels to defang the chip-level security bug.....these updates to both Linux and Windows will incur a performance hit on Intel products.
+The effects are still being benchmarked, however, we're looking at a ballpark figure of five to 30 percent slow down, depending on the task and the processor model".

 How SAP Performance May Show Up

-Below is a series of charts taken from a sample Production system showing CPU utilization, Users and Average Dialog Response Times comparing recent days versus similar period last month when IT-Conductor monitor SAP.
+Below is a series of charts taken from a sample Production system showing CPU utilization, Users, and Average Dialog Response Times comparing recent days versus a similar period last month when the IT-Conductor monitor SAP.

 The composite chart above shows both higher average CPU across all app servers > 10%.

-The charts below breaks them down by individual app server on a daily basis and is incrementally higher, not by much but they do fall inline with the 5-30% impact cited by earlier benchmarks.
+The charts below break them down by individual app server on a daily basis and are incrementally higher, not by much but they do fall in line with the 5-30% impact cited by earlier benchmarks.